Insulin inhalation, rapid acting Side Effects

 1. "Product Information.
 Afrezza (insulin inhalation, rapid acting)."
 MannKind Corporation, Valencia, CA.

-Not all side effects for insulin inhalation, rapid acting may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of insulin inhalation, rapid acting may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about insulin inhalation, rapid acting